duneanalytics/DuneQueryRepo/README.md

 # Dune Query Repo

 A template for creating repos to [manage your Dune queries](https://dune.mintlify.app/api-reference/crud/endpoint/create) and any [CSVs as Dune tables](https://dune.mintlify.app/api-reference/upload/endpoint/upload).
-The main flow I've created this template for is to turn any dashboard you own into a repository of queries.
-But you can extend it however you want.

 ### Setup Your Repo

 1. Generate an API key from your Dune account and put that in both your `.env` file and [github action secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) (name it `DUNE_API_KEY`).
 You can create a key under your Dune team settings.
 Add `https://api.dune.com/api` into the action secrets under `DUNE_API_BASE_URL` too. *The api key must be from a plus plan for this repo to work.*

-2. Then, go to the dashboard you want to create a repo for (must be owned by you/your team).
-Click on the "github" button in the top right of your dashboard to see the query ids.
+2. Type your intended query ids into the `queries.yml` file.
+The id can be found from the link `https://dune.com/queries/<query_id>/...`.
+If you're creating this for a dashboard, go to the dashboard you want to create a repo and click on the "github" button in the top right of your dashboard to see the query ids.

-3. Copy and paste that list into the `queries.yml` file.
-You can paste any list of query ids, it doesn't have to be linked to a dashboard.

-4. Then, run `pull_from_dune.py` to bring in all queries into `/query_{id}.sql` files within the `/queries` folder.
-Directions to setup and run this script are below.
+3. Then, run `pull_from_dune.py` to bring in all queries into `/query_{id}.sql` files within the `/queries` folder.
+Directions to setup and run this python script are below.

 ### Updating Queries or CSV Tables